Shri Thanedar: Articles of impeachment

+The articles of impeachment were strongly criticized by Democrats as a "rogue" attempt to blindside and mislead the party, and was seen as a "selfish" way to strengthen his position in the competitive primary he would be facing in 2026 against Michigan State Rep. Donavan McKinney who had announced his campaign on the same day.
+It was also opposed by Democrats who had previously led the first and second impeachment of Donald Trump in his first term.
+Some saw it as a publicity stunt.

+On December 4, 2025, Thanedar introduced articles of impeachment against Secretary of Defense Pete Hegseth for murder and conspiracy to murder, and for reckless and mishandling of classified information.
+Democratic House minority leader Hakeem Jeffries said it is almost impossible for these articles to see the House floor.

 Elections

 2022

 In 2022, Thanedar gave up his state house seat and moved from Ann Arbor to the Palmer Woods neighborhood to run for Michigan's 13th congressional district.
 The incumbent, Rashida Tlaib, had her home drawn into the 12th district and was reelected there.
 Thanedar contributed $5.17 million of his own money to the campaign.
 Thanedar won the open primary, defeating state senator Adam Hollier and others with 28.3% of the vote.
 He defeated Republican nominee Martell Bivings and two third-party candidates in the November 8 general election with 71.1% of the vote.

 2024

 Thanedar faced Mary D. Waters, a member of the Detroit City Council, and Shakira Hawkins, a former employee of the city of Detroit, in the Democratic primary.
 Both Waters and Hawkins argued that the district needed Black representation, given the area's demographics.
 Thanedar was renominated with 54.9% of the vote.
 In the general election, he won reelection in a rematch against Bivings and three third-party candidates, this time with 68.6% of the vote.